 Calcific aortic valve disease (CAVD)

 CAVD is a life-threatening disease where calcification in the aortic valve leaflets leads to incomplete opening and closure of the valve.
 This blocks the normal passage of blood flow from the left ventricle into the systemic circulation.
 In this project, we are interested in building multi-scale models that can predict the spatial and temporal progression of CAVD.
-This project combines several modeling techniques: nonlinear structural mechanics, fluid-structure interaction (FSI), systems biology, and multiscale modeling.
+This project combines several modeling techniques: nonlinear structural mechanics, fluid-structure interaction (FSI), systems biology, growth and remodeling (G&R), and multiscale modeling.

 Particle transport in lung airways